alanng10/StandInfoTech/Docue/a.md

 Windows specify Tool take too long time to is element place in all domain.

+Windows specify Tool will cause fragmen for too long, inf Windows is Page rem.

 Class Lang is pre install on Android operating system.

 Class Lang is recommend tech stack on Android.